Debbl/aiwan.run/content/posts/(til)/use-sync-external-store/index.md

 ---
-title: 使用 useSyncExternalStore 实现 useIsOnline
+title: Use useSyncExternalStore to implement useIsOnline
-description: 学习如何使用 React 的 useSyncExternalStore hook 实现网络状态监听，创建可靠的在线状态检测组件
+description: Learn how to use the React useSyncExternalStore hook to implement network status monitoring, creating a reliable online status detection component
 date: 2025-06-16T12:25:09.320Z
 duration: 3min
 keywords: